PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 This is where the user uploads the data files:

 ##### **Upload Users Files**
-Click "Upload" button (**A**), as previously described in the [Test Data and Data Format](#test-data-and-data-format) section, the user must upload at least one expression file and one annotation file to proceed.
+Click "Upload" button (**A**), as previously described in the [EnStrap.int Test Data and File Format Requirements](#enstrapint-test-data-and-file-format-rquirements) section, the user must upload at least one expression file and one annotation file to proceed.

 ##### **Access Upload Instructions**
 In case the user is unsure about the type of files to upload, click the information icon (**B**) at the top-right corner for guidance.